 - Regular updates during sample processing, including QC

 - Raw sequencing data (FASTQ files)

-We'll need a minimum of two plates for each sample or condition.
-This ensures there is always a technical back-up plate available in case something goes wrong with the shipment or processing.
+We advise two plates for each sample or condition.
+This ensures a technical backup plate is always available in case something goes wrong with shipment or processing.

-Yes, you can first process one plate (or set of plates) and then continue with the rest later on.
-Any minor technical batch effects should be negligible, especially if the biological differences between populations of cells in your sample are clear.
+Yes, you can first process one plate (or set of plates) and store it at -80°C, then continue with the rest later.
+Any minor technical batch effects should be negligible, especially if the biological differences between cell populations in your sample are clear.

-While this is possible in principle, it will likely require some batch effect correction.
-Different technologies will yield slightly different results due to technology-specific technical quirks and other biases.
-However, with batch effect correction and a clear biological difference between the different populations in your samples, it should be possible to mix with data from other platforms.
+Combining data sets is possible in principle, although it will likely require some batch effect correction.
+Different technologies will yield slightly different results due to technical variations and original biases.
+However, with batch effect correction and a clear transcriptional difference between the populations in your samples, mixing with data from other platforms should be possible.

 Pricing depends on the cells per sample, sequencing depth, viability of input materials, and required protocol modifications.
 Your account manager can give pricing information specific to your project’s requirements during consultations.